-The facade with grand and small columns evoke the classical style of constructions in Paris.
-The center of front triangular is Republic bust, beside is laurel, corolla of a flower and spiral of leaves, rolling snake, the all enframed with cock and scops – owl symbolizing the day and the night, the last is the head of Republic.
+The facade with grand and small columns evokes the classical style of constructions in Paris.
+The center of front triangular is Republic bust, beside are laurel, flowers and leaves, snake, cock and scops owl symbolizing the day and the night, the last is the head of Republic.

-An impressive decors is young figure Commercial Genie, Hermes – Mercure with bird wing hair, string of pearls on grand pillars and at the prow of ship in the Southeast of the palace.
-Other decorations include crane, saurian, crocodiles reminiscence Southern marsh.
-Abundant sculptures including representative animals, geometrical motifs (cartouche, disk), stylish vegetables were used to decorate help to reduce edifice’s monotone.
+Impressive decor items include the figurine of young Commercial Genie, Hermes – Mercure with bird wings, pearls on grand pillars and at the prow of the ship in the Southeast of the palace.
+Other decorations include crane, saurian, crocodiles reminiscing Southern marsh.
+Abundant sculptures including representative animals, geometrical motifs (cartouche, disk), vegetables were used to decorate help to reduce edifice’s monotone.